 What is a freight forwarder?

 Although a freight forwarder will also act in the form of an intercessor between the carrier and the shipper, a forwarder also does a variety of other things.
 One of the most critical services a forwarder provides is the consolidation of freight services; in other words, gathering and merging smaller shipments or taking larger shipments and breaking them into smaller, more transportable shipments.
 They also specialize in arranging storage as well as shipping of freight on their client’s behalf.
 Such services are often encompassed as a segment of freight logistics.
-Such services, as you might imagine, necessitates more capital and manpower than a freight brokerage since they need a location to store goods, and trucks to move them.
+Such services, as you might imagine, necessitate more capital and manpower than a freight brokerage since they need a location to store goods, and trucks to move them.
 A forwarder will take charge of freight and then ship with their own BOL (Bill of Lading) as well as keep shipping preparation and export documents.
 They are responsible for consolidation, transportation, and insurance of the freight.

-What are the benefits of a Freight Forwarder?
+What are the benefits of a freight forwarder?

-There are a variety of benefits from utilizing a freight forwarders services, they include:
+There are a variety of benefits from utilizing a freight forwarder’s services, they include: